Dillard's: 20th century

+In 1994, an agreement was signed between Dillard's, Wal-Mart and Cifra to open up to 50 stores in Mexico under the Dillard's nameplate, with six stores set to open in 1995 and 1996.
+The first store would have been located at Plaza Fiesta San Agustin, however it never opened.

 The deal-making culminated with the purchase of Mercantile Stores Co., Inc., in 1998.
 The purchase of this Fairfield, Ohio-based department store company brought several chains, including Bacon's, Castner Knott, de Lendrecie's, Gayfers, Glass Block, Hennessy's, J.B.
 White, Joslins, Lion Store, Maison Blanche, McAlpin's, Root's and The Jones Store.
 Dillard's sold 26 stores of the former Mercantile Stores to May Department Stores Co. and Saks Incorporated and traded an additional seven stores to Belk for nine of theirs in southern Virginia and Chattanooga, Tennessee.
 Overall this deal enabled Dillard's to enhance its position in several markets in the South, Midwest and Mountain states.

 Also in 1998, the chain entered California, opening its first store in a former Weinstock's at Weberstown Mall in Stockton, California.
-In 1999, Dillard's opened stores at Mall of Georgia and Arbor Place Mall near Atlanta, Georgia.
+In 1999, Dillard's opened stores at Mall of Georgia and Arbor Place Mall near Atlanta.

-Operations during 21st century
+21st century

 After the acquisition of Mercantile, Dillard's ceased expanding through acquisitions, although eight locations of the defunct Montgomery Ward in the Midwest, and four locations from ZCMI in Utah and Idaho were acquired in 2001, when stores opened at Chandler Fashion Center in Chandler, Arizona, The Mall at Stonecrest in Lithonia, Georgia, The Mall at Wellington Green in Wellington, Florida, International Plaza and Bay Street in Tampa, Florida, and The Shops at Willow Bend in Plano, Texas.

 In 2004, Dillard's store credit card operation, operated as Dillard's National Bank, was sold to GE Money Bank.
-Customers can now be issued Dillard's/American Express cards as well the traditional Dillard's store charge.
+Customers can now be issued Dillard's/American Express cards as well as the traditional Dillard's store charge cards.
 These cards can be used at any store that accepts the American Express brand.

-In 2005, Dillard's opened stores at Perimeter Mall and Atlantic Station in Atlanta, Georgia as well as St. Johns Town Center in Jacksonville, Florida.
+In 2005, Dillard's opened stores at Perimeter Mall and Atlantic Station in Atlanta, Georgia as well as St. Johns Town Center in Jacksonville, Florida, and California's third and latest store at Imperial Valley Mall in El Centro, California.

 In 2008, Dillard's closed their travel agency, Dillard's Travel, alongside all in-store locations due to economic conditions.
 Dillard's Travel previously operated in 43 of the 318 stores.
 Also in 2008, stores opened at both The Shops at Wiregrass and Pier Park in Florida.
-Additionally, Dillard's announced that it had completed a transaction to acquire the remaining fifty percent (50%) interest in CDI Contractors, LLC and CDI Contractors, Inc., which it did not already own.
+Dillard's also announced that it had completed a transaction to acquire the remaining fifty percent (50%) interest in CDI Contractors, LLC and CDI Contractors, Inc., which it did not already own.

+In 2014, Dillard's announced a partnership with Bourbon & Boots, also based in Little Rock, to launch a line of Southern-themed products for sale in stores.